 Amex Blue Cash card bonus value: At a glance

-Along with its increased welcome bonus, the Blue Cash Preferred card is now carrying a limited-time offer of a $0 annual fee in your first year (after which it’s $95).
+Along with its increased welcome bonus, the Blue Cash Preferred card now offers a $0 introductory annual fee for the first year, then $95.

-This gives the card tremendous first-year value: When you factor in its increased welcome bonus and $0 annual fee in the first year, new Blue Cash Preferred card members can now enjoy $145 more value than they would have gotten with the previous offer.
+This gives the card tremendous first-year value: When you factor in its increased welcome bonus and $0 intro annual fee in the first year (then $95), new Blue Cash Preferred card members can now enjoy more value with the flexible statement of $300 (as opposed to being restricted to the Amazon.com credit).

 Blue Cash Everyday Card from American Express